PrefectHQ/prefect/docs/guides/prefect-deploy.md

     Any deployment configuration can be overridden via options available on the `prefect deploy` CLI command when creating a deployment.

+    !!! tip "New `prefect.yaml` file flexibility"
+        Traditionally, this file had to be in the root of your repository or project directory and named `prefect.yaml`.
+        Now this file can be located elsewhere and be named differently.
+To use a custom prefect.yaml file, run the new form of the deploy CLI command from the root of your project directory:

+        `prefect deploy --prefect-file path/to/my_file.yaml`

     The base structure for `prefect.yaml` is as follows:

     ```yaml